weepy/attr/README.md

 ### attr.computed(fn, dependencies)

-  Explicitly creates a computed property - this is only useful if autocompute is turned off
+  Explicitly creates a computed attr - this is only useful if autocompute is turned off

 ### attr.dependencies(fn)